Admitted International Students - What's Next?

 Questions about housing and residence life should be directed to the Housing, Residence Life and Dining Services Office: +1 610-683-4027, housing@kutztown.edu.

-• STEP 8: Submit Required Health Forms
+• STEP 7: (Health and Wellness) Submit Required Health Forms

 You will need to provide completed health forms and proof of certain immunizations and health tests prior to your arrival at KU.
 Watch for an email with information about completing the Health and Wellness Center's requirements.
 These requirements should be completed and submitted for approval at least two weeks prior to your arrival.